Skip to content

 Managing the ageing horse

-It is important to understand that often inexpensive treatments are available to improve the quality of life for older horses and ponies to help manage their conditions and prolong a good quality of life.
+It is important to understand that often treatment options are available to improve the quality of life for older horses and ponies to help manage their conditions and prolong a good quality of life.

-The non-ridden pointers above can be used to help monitor your horse’s condition and help your team of veterinary professionals when they visit.
+The non-ridden pointers above can be used to help monitor your horse’s condition and help your vet when they visit.
 Other things to take into consideration for the older horse are listed below:

 • Are their teeth in good condition?
-Can they still eat roughage, or do they need a softer diet?
-It is worth contacting your nutritionist to help you assess their diet, as an older horse has different nutritional requirements.
-If your horse has a condition speak to your vet about the impact on their grazing and turnout.
-It is vital to keep up to date with dental checks.
+Can they still eat roughage, or do they need a food that is softer to eat?
+It is worth contacting a nutritionist to help you assess their diet, as an older horse has different nutritional requirements.
+If your horse has a health condition speak to your vet about the impact on their grazing and turnout.
+It is vital to keep up to date with dental checks which ideally should be once a year or every six months for older horses or those with specific issues that require closer monitoring.
 More information on dental health

 • Does your horse require a musculoskeletal therapist that can give you guidance and help maintain joint mobilisation?

-• Older horses can be more susceptible to parasites, so maintaining your faecal egg count and worming programme is vital.
+• Older horses can be more susceptible to parasites, so maintaining your testing-led deworming programme is vital.

-Documenting your horse’s physical and mental health will give you a definitive answer to any change in their quality of life (positive or negative).
+Documenting your horse’s physical and mental health will give you guidance to any change in their quality of life (positive or negative).

 Quality of Life Indicator